Hello World¶

 For more complex workflows, the output can be VERY verbose.
 Hence, you may need to scroll up several pages (or more) until you find the FIRST error message.
 If there is not enough information printed to determine the error, try running it again without the --quiet flag.

-Finally, note that to avoid recalculating intermediate steps, by default the runtime saves all of the results in cachedir/.
-So if you suspect there is something wrong with an earlier step, you can just rm -rf autogenerated/ cachedir* outdir/ provenance/ and then run the entire workflow from scratch.
+Finally, note that to avoid recalculating intermediate steps, the runtime keeps caches in cachedir*.
+If you suspect that a stale artifact is involved, you can remove autogenerated/, cachedir*, outdir/, and provenance/ and then run the workflow from scratch.